 The Origin Of ‘Jump The Gun’

 Where does the phrase “jump the gun” come from?
-It’s believed that this phrase comes from track and field racing.
-How so?
-It’s common for these races to begin with a starting pistol (aka a gun) is commonly used to kick off these races.
+It’s believed that this expression originates from track and field racing.
+The reason for this is because a starting pistol (aka a gun) is commonly used to kick off these races.
 When the starting pistol fires, the sound of the shot signals the runners to begin.
 It basically means “GO!”